pcmbs/synth-proxy/README.md

 Once these steps are completed, the model can be used to generate a new dataset using the argument `audio_fe=<my_model>`.
 See [Data Generation](#data-generation) for more details.

+Remark: The current implementation only allow the use of 1D (i.e., reduced) audio embeddings and should be extended to 2D (i.e., non-reduced) audio embeddings in the future.
+That is, the forward method of an audio model must return a torch.Tensor of shape (B, D) where B is the batch size and D is the dimensionality of the embedding after reduction (e.g., avg_time_pool).
+The available reduction fonctions can be found under [./src/utils/reduce_fn.py](./src/utils/reduce_fn.py).

 ## Data Generation